 Select one of the bonds in your account.

-If you put a second owner on the bond at the time of purchase, the second owner’s name and Social Security Number will show up automatically.
-You need to enter the second owner’s TreasuryDirect account number.
-If you choose “View rights only” the second owner can only see the bond but can’t redeem it.
+If you put a second owner or beneficiary on the bond at the time of purchase, the second owner’s or the beneficiary’s name and Social Security Number will show up automatically.
+You need to enter their TreasuryDirect account number.
+If you choose “View rights only” the second owner or the beneficiary can only see the bond but can’t redeem it.
 If you choose “Transact rights” the second owner can both see and redeem the bond.
 Transact rights only apply to a second owner.
 A beneficiary can be granted only View rights.